-Minimally invasive, open hemilaminectomy equivalentFebruary 6th, 2013 in Diseases, Conditions, Syndromes /
+Minimally invasive, open hemilaminectomy equivalentFebruary 6, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Minimally invasive (MIS) and open multilevel hemilaminectomy are similar with respect to cost and improved quality of life measures for the treatment of degenerative lumbar spinal stenosis, according to a study published in the February issue of the Journal of Spinal Disorders & Techniques.